sellalab/ForwardSimulator/README.md

 This version has been customized Amorim et al.

-Notable changes in this version: No back mutation and using a distribution of mutation rates instant of a constant mutation rate.
+Notable changes in this version: No back mutation and using a distribution of mutation rates instead of a constant mutation rate.
 See Amorim et al. for further details.